Study on the Sustainability of the bYo Yoga Mat

 What makes cork unique is that it is not the wood of the trees that is used, but exclusively the bark.

-In general, the results of these studies take carbon sequestration into account.
-This means that the CO₂ impact of the entire cork oak forest is included in the calculations.According toanother study, however, it is questionable whether and to what extent carbon sequestration should be taken into account.
+In general, the results of these studies take sequestration into account.
+This means that the CO₂ effect of the entire cork oak forest stand is included in the calculations.According toanother study, however, it is questionable whether and to what extent sequestration should be taken into account.

-In conclusion, this study finds that the figure from the UAB study is overestimated by a factor of 3.6 to 4.5.4
+As a result, this study concludes that the figure from the UAB study is overestimated by a factor of 3.6 to 4.5.4

-We agree with this reasoning in order to obtain the most meaningful result possible.
-For example, we must take land use into account, which means that the area occupied by the cork oak forest could also be used for other purposes.
-Ultimately, however, the fact remains that harvesting cork oak results in up to three times more CO₂ being sequestered than if the bark were not harvested.
+We agree with this line of reasoning in order to obtain the most meaningful result possible.
+For example, we must take land use into account—which means that the area occupied by the cork oak forest could also be used for other purposes.
+Ultimately, however, the fact remains that harvesting cork oak results in up to three times more CO₂ being sequestered than if the cork bark were not harvested.

 It's not just the material that matters